JakeSteam/blog-programming/_posts/2017-01-12-android-asynchronous-orm-database-install.md

 #### Tidying Up

-Finally, the “progress” container is hidden, and the normal main menu is displayed.
+Finally, the "progress" container is hidden, and the normal main menu is displayed.
 Included below for completeness, but hopefully it should be pretty obvious!

 ```
     progressWrapper.setVisibility(View.GONE);